What People Think

-This full-grain leather briefcase is over-engineered in that it has no breakable parts like magnets, zippers, buttons or snaps and is reinforced with rivets and hidden polyester strapping wherever there is stress.
-Leather stretches, but polyester straps do not.
-It's designed with the fewest and biggest pieces of leather that make sense.
-The reason was to have fewer seams because seams are where the bag always starts falling apart.
-Fewer the seams = less chance of the briefcase falling apart.
+This full-grain leather bag is over-engineered in that it has no breakable parts.
+No magnets, zippers, buttons or snaps and it is reinforced with rivets and hidden polyester strapping wherever there is stress.
+Leather stretches over time and we didn't want that to happen.
+It's designed with the fewest and biggest pieces of leather that made sense.
+The reason was to have fewer seams because seams are always where things start coming apart.
 And those seams only have 5 stitches per inch so that there is more leather between each hole.
 Holes are really just the beginning of a tear in any leather briefcase.

 Shoulder strap adjusts long from 34" - 59".